PreferredAI/cornac/docs/source/user/quickstart.rst

-In this experiment, we will be using the MovieLens 100K dataset to train and evaluate a recommender system that can predict how a user would rate a movie based on their preferences and past ratings.
+In this experiment, we will be using the MovieLens 100K dataset to train and evaluate a recommender system that can predict how a user would rate a movie based on their preferences learned from past ratings.

 .. image:: images/flow.jpg
    :width: 800